ronishg27/codespace-X/README.md

 - **User-Friendly Interface**: A clean and intuitive interface ensures a smooth user experience, allowing users to focus on sharing their content effortlessly.

-- **Content Posting**: Easily post and share your content, including code snippets, articles, and multimedia, with a straightforward content creation process.
+- **Content Posting**: Easily post and share your content, including code snippets, articles with a straightforward content creation process.

 - **MERN Stack**: Built on the MERN stack, CodeSpaceX leverages the power of MongoDB for data storage, Express.js for server-side logic, React for the front-end, and Node.js for server-side runtime.